 2018 – The newly named Spirit of Community Awards recognize meritorious individuals who have improved the lives of women of Florida and have served as positive role models for women and girls in their community.
 The Commission presents the awards in the area of the state in which the Commission is meeting throughout the year.

-Nominations for the 2018 Spirit of Community Awards are now being accepted through August 17, 2018.
+2018 Nominations are now closed.
 Recipients of the Award will be honored during the Commission’s 4th Quarterly meeting to be held in November 2018 in Tampa, FL.

 If you have any questions regarding the Spirit of Community Awards, please contact the Commission office at 850-414-35310.
 Thank you in advance for your nomination.
 It is your input that enables us to recognize the exemplary community service of Floridians and to educate the public on their significant accomplishments.

 Commission to Honor Outstanding Women for Work in their Communities

 (Tallahassee, FL November 1, 2018) – The Florida Commission on the Status of Women will honor the following outstanding women with the 2018 Spirit of Community Award (formerly the FCSW Achievement Award) for their work in improving the lives of women and families in their communities:

 - Louise Bruderle of Sarasota

 - Paula DeBoles-Johnson of Tallahassee

 - Rebecca Doane of North Palm Beach